kem190/Descriptive-Analysis-of-Questions-in-French-Sentate/README.md

 Among the three distinct forms that questions took place, Questions to the Government (QOSD) act as an important role as it is used for general interest and attract much more public attention, since it is made public on TV.
 This is also the questions that

 The questions we tried to answer:
+??

 As in this project I mainly worked on the code so I will try to emphisize more on the coding part for now.
     # Background
+??
   # Steps
   ## Cleaning
 For the data cleaning process, as the data itself is pretty organized, we tried to maintain as much data as possible.
+Among the three question types, Written questions (QE) has a much higher proportion than the other to, of 95.34% and its text has a clearer structure compared to other two types, so I've decided to use this questions only (making the data biased in some sense)
 For example, the we used seperate stopwords lists for our analysis, for estimating the wordfish model, we simple removed simple stopwords and urls, we even left "ministre" inside.
 ```R
 myfrench <- c("a","mme", "ainsi", "d'une", "d'un", "si", "em", "2023", "qu'il", "francais", "attire",